GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 Run [Lighthouse](https://web.dev/fast/discover-performance-opportunities-with-lighthouse/#run-lighthouse-from-chrome-devtools) on [the page](https://defer-css-unoptimized.glitch.me/) and go to the **Performance** section.

-The report shows the **FCP** metric with a value of "1s", and the opportunity **Eliminate render-blocking resources**, pointing to the **style.css** file:
+The report shows the **First Contentful Paint** metric with a value of "1s", and the opportunity **Eliminate render-blocking resources**, pointing to the **style.css** file:

 <figure>
   <img src="./lighthouse-unoptimized.png"
        alt="Lighthouse report for unoptimized page, showing FCP of '1s' and 'Eliminate blocking resources' under 'Opportunities'" class="screenshot">
 </figure>

-To visualize how this CSS is actually blocking rendering:
+To visualize how this CSS blocks rendering:

 1. Open [the page](https://defer-css-unoptimized.glitch.me/) in Chrome.
 1. Press Control+Shift+J or Cmd+Option+J (Mac), to open DevTools.
 1. Go to the **Performance** tab and click on the **Reload** button.

-In the resulting trace you’ll see that the **FCP** marker is placed immediately after the CSS finishes loading:
+In the resulting trace, you’ll see that the **FCP** marker is placed immediately after the CSS finishes loading:

 <figure>
   <img src="./cdt-perf-unoptimized.png"
        alt="DevTools performance trace for unoptimized page, showing FCP starting after CSS loads." class="screenshot">
 </figure>

-This means that the browser needs to wait for the whole CSS to be loaded and processed before painting a single pixel on the screen.
+This means that the browser needs to wait for all CSS to load and get processed before painting a single pixel on the screen.

 ## Optimize